mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

   $ MPI4PY_MAX_WORKERS=16 mpiexec -n 1 python julia.py

-Note that in this case the MPI universe size is ignored.
+Note that in this case, the MPI universe size is ignored.

-Alternatively, users may decide to execute the script in a more traditional way, that is, all the MPI process are started at once.
-The user script is run under command line control of :mod:`mpi4py.futures` passing the :ref:`-m
+Alternatively, users may decide to execute the script in a more traditional way, that is, all the MPI processes are started at once.
+The user script is run under command-line control of :mod:`mpi4py.futures` passing the :ref:`-m
 <python:using-on-cmdline>` flag to the :program:`python` executable::

   $ mpiexec -n 17 python -m mpi4py.futures julia.py

 As explained previously, the 17 processes are partitioned in one master and 16 workers.
-The master process executes the main script while the workers execute the tasks submitted from the master.
+The master process executes the main script while the workers execute the tasks submitted by the master.

 .. [#] When using an MPI implementation other than MPICH or Open MPI, please check the documentation of the implementation and/or batch